piavW/BootcampNotes/notesJS.md

 greeting()
 ```

-When we use anonymous functions we dont' want to give them names cause we're only gonna use it once inside a certain scope.
+When we use anonymous functions we don't want to give them names cause we're only gonna use it once inside a certain scope.
 It's annoying to write function(){} over and over again.
 We use the rocket/arrow (hash-rocket in Ruby-speak).
 We can use let, const etc.

 ```js